-Do you know how much does it cost to have glass Cut?
+Do you know how much it costs to have a piece of glass Cut?

 Do you think that cutting glass at home is too hard, or dangerous?